Maybe we'll play some Glam Rock before it's all said and done.

 On June 15th, 2022, Dr. Peter Scott Morgan's family issued a statement on his Twitter account that announced his death at the age of 64.

-Scott Morgan was an American-British scientist, known as the world's first full cyber.
+Scott Morgan was an American-British scientist known as the world's first full cyber.

-Also called amiotrophic lateral sclerosis.
+Or MND, also called amyotrophic lateral sclerosis.

 MND is a rare condition that affects the nerves and brain.

-But patients with MND can undergo treatments to alleviate its symptoms.
+Currently, there is no known cure for the disease, but patients with MND can undergo treatments to alleviate its symptoms.

 Scott Morgan was given two years to live when he was diagnosed in 2017.